 School of Public Health

 The Wellness Supermarket Buying Guide is published by the University of California, Berkeley, School of Public Health.
-This publication and others like it are an outgrowth of the School’s commitment to help improve the health and wellness of our community of readers by publishing expert advice on prevention, diagnosis and treatment for a wide range of ailments and disorders.
+This publication is part of an outgrowth of the School’s commitment to help improve the health and wellness of our community of readers by publishing expert advice on the prevention, diagnosis and treatment for a wide range of ailments and disorders.
 We provide trusted, authoritative health guidance from leading physicians and researchers at America’s top medical centers and hospitals.

 The School of Public Health is